dguo/dannyguo.com/content/blog/the-leap-from-computer-science-to-software-engineering.md

 ## Environments

-In school, I had never been exposed to the concept of multiple environments, such as development, test, and production.
+In college, I had never been exposed to the concept of multiple environments, such as development, staging, and production.

 ## Continuous integration and deployment